Ngizeh/Workcation/README.md

-# Simple Rental Booking build with tailwind and Vuejs
+# Simple Rental Booking build with tailwind and Vuejs.

+## Build with Vuejs and TailwindCSS.

-Priview of the Finished App
+Preview of the Finished App

 ![](/public/images/Workcation.png)